-Th NeXTStep operating system was designed by a team led by Avie Tevanian, but he had been a member of the team that designed the Mach Microkernel at the Carnegie Mellon University alongside the BSD UNIX like personality for it.
-NeXTStep is basically a version of the Mach kernel and the UNIX personality with a layer of object-oriented user interface on top, that is implemented in Objective C.
+The NeXTStep operating system was designed by a team led by Avie Tevanian, who was a member of the team that designed the Mach Microkernel at the Carnegie Mellon University alongside the BSD personality for it.
+NeXTStep is basically a version of the Mach kernel and a BSD personality with a layer of object-oriented user interface on top, that is implemented in Objective C.

 - 1989: NeXTStep 1.0

 - 1990: NeXTStep 2.0

 - 1991: NeXTStep 2.1

 - 1993: NeXTSTEP 3.1 - support for Intel 486, HP PA-RISC, SPARC

 - 1993: NeXTSTEP 3.2